 And somehow, it is Wednesday afternoon already.
-I wrote for a post on PeacefulWife.com for tomorrow.
+I wrote for a post on PeacefulWife.com.
 Actually He wrote it – I’m so stinkin’ brain dead and tired I know I had little, if anything, to do with it… I love how it turned out, as it communicates volumes about what I deeply wish for (and I think He does to) each woman who does The Respect Dare.

 Honestly, I’m still having a hard time focusing for long periods of time on anything but my son and his hospital stay.
 I’m overwhelmed (in a good way) (as in, literally to tears when I think about it) (like now, when I’m interrupting myself and can hardly see the keyboard to type this) with the well-wishes and prayers from our friends and family.

 The surgery went well, and as soon as it was over and we moved from recovery to his hospital room, I remembered we were just getting started.
 We are in the hospital for about a week.
 I have four alarms set in my phone (thank You for technology that works) for the pain meds.
 You might think I’m a little controlling, but we’ve done this before, and once you watch your child’s epidural run dry or have to wait two hours for a pain med to show up when he’s hurting, you do literally everything you can to make sure things go well if you get a second chance.